karimarttila/karimarttila.github.io/_posts/2017-11-09-aws-batch-and-docker-containers.md

 There are two very typical use cases in enterprise software: [API](https://en.wikipedia.org/wiki/Application_programming_interface) and [Batch processing](https://en.wikipedia.org/wiki/Batch_processing).
 For API work AWS provides a lot of useful services: you can bake your API into an [Amazon Machine Image](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) (AMI), [Docker](https://www.docker.com/) container using [EC2 Container Service](https://aws.amazon.com/ecs/) (ECS), utilize [Auto scaling](https://aws.amazon.com/autoscaling/) for elasticity, possibly use [API Gateway](https://aws.amazon.com/api-gateway/) to publish your API (not necessary even some junior developers assume that you have to publish your APIs using AWS API Gateway) etc.

-For batch processing you usually don’t have such strict latency requirements as in API processing, error handling can be more relaxed etc. Typical batch processing tasks are e.g. to do some nightly analysis, do reports and send them to some integrations etc.
+For batch processing you usually don't have such strict latency requirements as in API processing, error handling can be more relaxed etc. Typical batch processing tasks are e.g. to do some nightly analysis, do reports and send them to some integrations etc.

 ### AWS Batch

 If you need to do some batch processing AWS provides an excellent framework for it: [AWS Batch](https://aws.amazon.com/batch/).
-Using AWS Batch you don’t have to reinvent the batch processing framework wheel, you get all necessary entities nicely glued together: Computing environment, job definitions, job queues and batch orchestration.
+Using AWS Batch you don't have to reinvent the batch processing framework wheel, you get all necessary entities nicely glued together: Computing environment, job definitions, job queues and batch orchestration.
 Your batches are elastic: AWS Batch takes care of the needed capacity to run your batch jobs efficiently.
-Let’s take a closer developer’s point of view at the AWS Batch.
+Let's take a closer developer's point of view at the AWS Batch.

-The original AWS Batch archicture and CloudFormation setup described in this blog article was done by my brother in arms in AWS battles, distingueshed AWS Guru [Timo Tapanainen](https://www.linkedin.com/in/timo-tapanainen/), so let’s give him most of the credit regarding the information we are sharing here.
+The original AWS Batch archicture and CloudFormation setup described in this blog article was done by my brother in arms in AWS battles, distingueshed AWS Guru [Timo Tapanainen](https://www.linkedin.com/in/timo-tapanainen/), so let's give him most of the credit regarding the information we are sharing here.

 ### The Batch Application